Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Key considerations:

-Remember that your total wedding costs will see roughly a third going to your venue, so do mind the balance.
+Remember that your total wedding costs will roughly be split between your venue, so be mindful of the balance.
 A 120-guest wedding at a popular Home Counties venue might command £6,000-£12,000 of your budget.